 Regardless of whether an Early college student is a first-year or transfer student, the total amount of credit to be applied toward a degree at WCU determines the student’s academic standing at WCU (freshman: 0-29 hours; sophomore: 30-59 hours; junior: 60-89 hours; senior: 90 or more hours).
 High school dual-enrollment students who fulfill the Comprehensive Articulation Agreement by satisfactorily completing the 44-hour general education core or the appropriate associate degree are entitled to the credit benefits of the agreement.
 Timely submission of college transcripts and examination results are very important in the credit assessment, advising and registration processes as well.

-WCU awards credit based upon examination results from several test instruments including Advanced Placement, the International Baccalaureate (evaluated on a case-by-case basis), CLEP subject examinations and DANTES.
+WCU awards credit based upon examination results from several test instruments including Advanced Placement, the International Baccalaureate, CLEP subject examinations and DANTES.
 Applicants should request official examination scores to be sent to the Office of Admission at the point of application or as soon as examination results become available.
 Timely submission of college transcripts and examination results are very important in the credit assessment, advising and registration processes.

 A student may apply to be examined in any course identified by a department head as available for credit by examination.
 The student must present an approved permission form after the examination has been completed.
 Students making an A (4.0) or B (3.0) will receive credit.
 Those making C (2.0) do not receive credit but are eligible for a waiver of a course requirement.
 With a D or F, credit may be earned only by regular enrollment during a subsequent semester.
 The GPA will not be affected by the grade made on the examination.
 All credit by examination attempts must be completed prior to the semester of graduation.